Skip to content

 max_retries int 3 0 Max retries per failed task.
 0 disables retries.

-drain_timeout_seconds int 5 1 Max wait for in-flight tasks during graceful shutdown.
+drain_timeout_seconds int 30 1 Max wait for in-flight tasks during graceful shutdown.
+On timeout, offsets of still-in-flight tasks are not committed (they replay on restart).

 backpressure_high_multiplier int 32 1 Pause threshold = max_executors x this.